ParthGandhiNUS/tp/docs/DeveloperGuide.md

    - Logging and monitoring mechanisms should be in place to track system usage and identify potential issues.

 7. **Data Management**:
-   - File saving should done whenever a change has been made to the Master List.
+   - File saving should be done whenever a change has been made to the Master List.

 ## Glossary
 * *` `*  - Refers to empty user input, where user just presses `enter` key.